EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 At the bottom of the file, utilize the `EOSIO_DISPATCH` macro, passing the name of the contract, and our actions `upsert` and `erase`.

-This macro handles the apply handlers used by wasm to dispatch calls to specific actions in our contract.
+This macro handles the apply handlers used by WASM to dispatch calls to specific actions in our contract.

-Adding the following to the bottom of `addressbook.cpp` will make our `cpp` file compatible with EOSIO's wasm interpreter.
+Adding the following to the bottom of `addressbook.cpp` will make our `cpp` file compatible with EOSIO's WASM interpreter.
 Failing to include this declaration may result in an error when deploying the contract.

 ```cpp
 EOSIO_DISPATCH( addressbook, (upsert)(erase))